Catch Me Now I'm Falling

-"Catch Me Now I'm Falling" is a song written by Ray Davies and first released by The Kinks as the second track on their 1979 album Low Budget.
+"Catch Me Now I'm Falling" is a song written by Ray Davies and first released by the Kinks as the second track on their 1979 album Low Budget.
 Written as a criticism of America's allies, the song depicts the fall of Captain America as a symbol of the United States' dire circumstances at the time.
 The song features multiple solos on different instruments as well as a riff similar to "Jumpin' Jack Flash".

 The song saw single release in the United States and in the Netherlands.
-In the U.S. it had 'Low Budget' on the B-side, while in the Netherlands the B-side was 'In a Space'.
+In the US it had "Low Budget" on the B-side, while in the Netherlands the B-side was 'In a Space'.
 The song has since made appearances on compilations and live albums.